Page last updated22nd October 2024

 • Australian total includes other territories including Jervis Bay Territory, the Cocos (Keeling) Islands, Christmas Island and Norfolk Island.

-In 2022, there were 975 deaths for which no Indigenous status was reported, representing 0.5% of registered deaths; it is very likely that some of these deaths were among Aboriginal and Torres Strait Islander people [47845].
+In 2023, there were 336 deaths for which no Indigenous status was reported, representing 0.2% of registered deaths; it is very likely that some of these deaths were among Aboriginal and Torres Strait Islander people [49928].
+Over the past two years the ABS has applied improvements to the way Indigenous status is derived.
+This has led to a decrease in the number of deaths where the Indigenous status of the deceased is unknown or not stated.

 Death rates

-Crude and age standardised death rates, median age at death, age specific death rates and infant/child mortality rates for Aboriginal and Torres Strait Islander people are only available for NSW, Qld, WA, SA and the NT as they are the jurisdictions with adequate levels of identification and sufficient numbers of deaths for mortality analysis to be undertaken [47845].
+Crude and age standardised death rates, median age at death, age specific death rates and infant/child mortality rates (see the Glossary for further information) for Aboriginal and Torres Strait Islander people are only available for NSW, Qld, WA, SA and the NT as they are the jurisdictions with adequate levels of identification and sufficient numbers of deaths for mortality analysis to be undertaken [49928].
 The Aboriginal and Torres Strait Islander data for these measures are based on three year averages, calculated for each calendar year, and then averaged.
-The reported rate for 2022 is based on the three year averages for the 2020-2022 period.
+The reported rate for 2023 is based on the three year averages for the 2021-2023 period.

 Jurisdiction Numbers Aboriginal and Torres Strait Islander people